-Traverse City is home to a handful of distinct shopping districts filled with uniquely Northern Michigan shops and galleries, street-side cafes, and even the West Bay beach a block away from downtown.
+Traverse City is home to several distinct shopping districts filled with unique Northern Michigan shops and galleries (here’s your guide), street-side cafes, and even views of West Bay beach a block away from downtown.
 With a blend of trendy boutiques and inventive restaurants, be sure to spend (at least) an afternoon strolling the streets (pack a picnic for a break by the lake!).

-On Front Street between Union and Division is a host of independent businesses.
+On Front Street between Union and Division streets is a host of independent businesses.
 Highlights include a doggie boutique (these treats are so cute!), a gourmet kitchen supply shop, a chocolatier and several specialty grocers with regional wines and fabulous food finds from around the region.
-231.922.2050, DOWNTOWNTC.COM.

 You don’t have to be an overnight guest at this resort to meander through the Gallery of Shops, a collection of inventive boutiques ranging from a toy store to gourmet foods boutique to a pro shop.
-New this year is Mud Pie, a store with hip clothing and accessories, gifts, items for baby, and beachy gear for summer living.
-231.534.6705, GRANDTRAVERSERESORT.COM.
+New this year is Mud Pie, a store with hip clothing and accessories, gifts, items for baby, and beach gear for summer living.

-On Union Street a few blocks south of Front Street is TC’s Old Town district, a handsome shopping district where the vibe shifts to more laid-back.
-Businesses here include galleries, boutiques, home goods stores, salons, a neighborhood grocer (with a renowned butcher counter) and a handful of casual restaurants, like Blue Tractor Cook Shop, where you can dig into burgers, comfort food and a post-shopping brew.
-231.922.2050, DOWNTOWNTC.COM.
+On Union Stree,t a few blocks south of Front Street, is TC’s Old Town district, a handsome shopping district where the vibe shifts to a more laid-back, casual feel.
+Businesses here include galleries, boutiques, home goods stores, salons, a neighborhood grocer (with a renowned butcher counter) and a handful of restaurants, like Blue Tractor Cook Shop, where you can dig into burgers, comfort food and a post-shopping brew.